DiabloNova/marketplace/README.md

 The **sponsored** and **certified** entries are managed by Fonoster Inc. Leave them as `false`.
 If you wish to have a certified and or sponsored item, please contact us at [fonosterteam@fonoster.com](mailto:fonosterteam@fonoster.com)

+> Sponsored and certified items are subject to a monthly or yearly fee.